 Sarah is a Research Fellow in the Centre for Biostatistics.

-She is a member of the statistics group at Salford Royal NHS Foundation Trust, providing statistical support and collaboration for clinical researchers on nationally and internationally competitive grant applications.
+She is a Biostatistics Collaboration Unit, providing collaboration on nationally and internationally competitive grant applications.

-She is an academic adviser to NIHR CLAHRC Greater manchester.
+She is an academic within NIHR CLAHRC Greater Manchester.

 After completing a BA in Politics and Modern History at the University of Manchester, Sarah worked for many years in housing and regeneration for local authorities in Greater Manchester.

 In 2004 Sarah completed a MSc in Social Research Methods and Statistics at CCSR, University of Manchester, folowed in 2007, by a PhD at the University of Leeds, Partnership Working in Local Electronic Government.

 In 2007 Sarah was appointed as a Research Associate at the Institute for Political and Economic Governance, University of Manchester on an ESRC ventures project, 'Rediscovering the Civic and Achieving Better Outcomes in Public Policy' .
 She led a number of field experiments looking at how public and voluntary agencies can promote change in civic behaviour, including household recycling, food waste collection, charitable donations, internet-based deliberation and community involvement www.civicbehaviour.org.uk